 Juice.
 Raw potatoes can be juiced, alone or with other herbs, in order to take advantage of their nutritional and anti-inflammatory benefits.

 - Powder.
-Dried and finely ground, this for of potato is often consumed as a supplement.
+Dried and finely ground, this form of potato is often consumed as a supplement.

 - Starch.
-Potato starch is a very common thickener for soups, sauces, and custards, and also provides a crusty exterior to fried foods.
+Potato starch is a very common thickener for soups, sauces, and custards.
+It also provides a crusty exterior to fried foods.